Ulick Burke, 1st Marquess of Clanricarde: Early career

 Ulick was summoned to the House of Lords as Lord Burgh in 1628, and succeeded his father as 5th Earl of Clanricarde in 1635.
 In 1636, he inherited Somerhill House on the death of his father.
 He was a staunch opponent of the policies of the Lord Deputy of Ireland, Thomas Wentworth, 1st Earl of Strafford, who had attempted to seize much of the great Burke inheritance in Connacht for the Crown; there was also personal ill-feeling between the two men since the dispute was thought by many to have hastened the death of Ulick's elderly father.
 He sat in the Short Parliament of 1640 and attended King Charles I on the Scottish expedition.
 Charles, unlike Strafford, liked and trusted Lord Clanricarde.

 Wars of the Three Kingdoms

+Clanricarde was appointed Governor of Galway from 1636, and served as Lieutenant-General and Commander in Connaught from 1644 and was appointed a member of the Privy Council of Ireland (1645).
+He was Lieutenant-General of the Army from 1646 to 1649 and Lord Deputy General from 1650 to 1652 and left Ireland for England in October 1652.